Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Numerical Results

 \subsection{Convergence of Proposed Algorithm}

-Fig. \ref{converge_result} illustrates the convergence behavior of the proposed method under a fair comparison setting, where the locations of the AP and IIoT-(I) devices are set to $\mathbf{q}_\textrm{AP}=(0,0,5)$, $\mathbf{q}_\textrm{s}=(20,10,0)$, respectively, while the IIoT-(II) devices are uniform randomly distributed at a distance of $80$ m from the AP, and the RIS is deployed at $\mathbf{q}_\text{RIS}=(25,0,10)$.
+Fig. \ref{converge_result} illustrates the convergence behavior of the proposed method under a fair comparison setting, where the locations of the AP and IU are set to $\mathbf{q}_\textrm{AP}=(0,0,5)$, $\mathbf{q}_\textrm{s}=(20,10,0)$, respectively, while the CUs are uniform randomly distributed at a distance of $80$ m from the AP, and the RIS is deployed at $\mathbf{q}_\text{RIS}=(25,0,10)$.
 The AP is equipped with $N=8$ antennas along with an RIS comprising $M=32$ elements.
-Each case in the proposed \textit{SO \& ISAC} method is configured by varying the minimum rate threshold of the IIoT-(II) devices.
+Each case in the \textit{proposed Hybrid-Semi-ISAC} method is configured by varying the minimum rate threshold of the CUs.
 As shown in Fig. \ref{converge_result}, all cases converge within $16$ iterations.
 It is observed that a lower minimum rate threshold leads to a higher proportion of the SO band usage, thereby achieving a lower estimation error.
 For instance, when $R_k^{th}=4$ Mbps, the optimized bandwidth splitting ratio is $\alpha=0.41$, while for $R_k^{th}=1$ Mbps, the optimal $\alpha$ is increased to $0.94$.
-With optimized variables, the performance gain is attributed to the increased bandwidth allocated for the IIoT-(I) sensing in the SO band, which effectively enhances the estimation accuracy.
+With optimized variables, the performance gain is attributed to the increased bandwidth allocated for the IU sensing in the SO band, which effectively enhances the estimation accuracy.